Released: 16th July 2001

 Given Kaci’s young age, it feels wildly inappropriate to describe the verses of Tu Amor as sensual, and yet that seems to be exactly what she’s going for.
 Objectively speaking, she does have a smooth quality to her voice that drapes itself most fittingly over this smouldering Latin-pop number.
 And while there’s nothing explicitly sexual about the lyrics, they’re a tad more adult than the usual adolescent puppy love tropes expected of a 13-year-old.
 Statements like: “And I feel you inside me, you’re with me wherever I go.
 I’m giving my body, my heart and soul” leave very little to the imagination.
 We’ll take a punt and guess that the songwriters didn’t compose Tu Amor with the intention of it being performed by a tween singer.
 If anything, it merely underlines the fact that Kaci’s delivery and handling of the song belies her young age.
 We’re not sure if that makes it any less controversial, but for the sake of pop music, we certainly hope so.

 If nothing else, Tu Amor certainly shows how versatile Kaci was as a pop singer.
 Because she’s certainly not averse to casually dropping some impressive vocal runs, as well as some more Britney-esque “oh-WOAH” inflections.
 There’s even a fierce breakdown after the first chorus – which is easily one of the highlights of the song.
-As the beat dramatically stutters and snaps, Kaci delivers a crash course in ‘90s bubblegum pop music linguistics, grunting, panting and gasping her way through the breakdown.
+As the beat dramatically stutters and snaps, Kaci delivers a crash course in ‘90s bubblegum pop music linguistics: grunting, panting and gasping with fervour.
 Indeed, Tu Amor leaves absolutely no gimmick unused during its four minutes, for there’s even a Spanish spoken section during the middle-eight.
 We cannot fault the track’s ambition to firmly cover all bases in its quest to be a hit.
 With everything else going on, the chorus isn’t quite the immediately big moment you feel it probably needed to be.
 But it is incredibly catchy, nonetheless and will creep back into your head, even if it might take a moment to place what it actually is.